 Dharmesh Barot

-Dharmesh Barot almost 6 years ago
+Dharmesh Barot over 6 years ago

 Hi Maryna and Dmitriy, Thanks for your clarity on writing user stories with acceptance criteria.
 Would you mind elaborating if field validation, field type, etc. would be captured under the acceptance criteria or use a separate supporting document like a form spec?
 Also, what about negative scenarios where what happens when a form validation fails?
 I usually write a separate story for that.
 Do you add as a scenario or a separate story?